 To learn more about these courses, visit the Courses of Study website.

-- ALS 5211: Career Readiness for CALS Professional Master's Students
+- ALS 5211 Career Readiness: Engaged Learning for CALS Professional Master’s Students

-- PLHRT 5025: Hydroponic Food Production and Management
+- PLHRT 5025 Hydroponic Food Crop Production and Management

 The ideal candidate will demonstrate a passion for working with plants, competency in undergraduate science coursework, and interest in applying knowledge gained in a professional career.
 Admission requirements include: